fnalways/terminus-docs/docs/developer/contribute/system-app/other.md

     value: os_system_dify  # Please note, you need to add a namespace suffix when use the database name configured in the MiddlewareRequest above.
 For username in Postgres, you also need to replace - with _
 ```

-You can also concatenate the `dsn` link
+You can also concatenate the `dsn` link:

 ```Yaml
 postgres://dify_{{ .Values.bfl.username }}:{{ $pg_password_data }}@citus-master-svc.user-system-{{ .Values.bfl.username }}/user_space_{{ .Values.bfl.username }}_dify?sslmode=disable